-One of the first to things you need to do if you’d like to organize a community garden is to seek support from your community’s leaders.
-It’s possible there may be an unused plot of land they can approve for use once they understand the benefits to the community.
+One of the first things you need to do is to seek support from your community’s leaders.
+It’s possible there may be an unused plot of land they can approve for community gardening use once they understand the benefits to the community.
 The support of a community leader can also help make your project a reality faster.

 Secure Land Use Permissions

-While you’re considering where the garden will be located, it’s important to consider whether the land will be private or publicly owned land.
+While you seek a location for the garden, it’s important to consider whether the land will be private or publicly owned.
 If you’re lucky, a private owner may provide a lease in exchange for a plot in the garden.
-However, you can also try and secure the rights to unused public land as well.
+However, you can also try and secure the rights to unused public land.
 The city may be willing to lease unused public land at an affordable rate if they see the value to the community.
-Whatever type of land you go for, make sure you have a lease in place so you don’t lose use rights mid-season.
+When you get permission to use a plot of land, make sure you have a lease or contract in place so you don’t lose use rights mid-season.

 Create the Garden Design Plan

 Once you have secured the land use rights, you will need to design the layout of the garden.
-How the garden is laid out will depend on whether each member will have their own plot to tend, or if you’ll have a shared used model.
-You’ll need to decide;
+How the garden is laid out will depend on your preferred model: individual plots or a cooperative model.
+You’ll need to decide:

 Survey the potential members so you can make sure the layout works for everyone’s needs.